+'''

-Listing 2.25: Inline indicator usage
+Listing 2.22: Inline indicator usage

+'''

-This pattern of using indicators instead of raw material numbers is available for all material number accepting methods of SuperGeometryXD, sOnLatticeBoundaryConditionXD and sOffLatticeBoundaryConditionXD.
+This pattern of using indicators instead of raw material numbers is available for all material number accepting methods of SuperGeometryXD.

 The methods themselves support arbitrary SuperIndicatorFXD instances and as such are not restricted to material indicators.